Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to put up more than 59.5 points in three of five games this season.
+- Coastal Carolina's games this season have gone over 61.5 points three of five times.

-- Appalachian State's games have gone over 59.5 points in two opportunities this season.
+- Appalachian State and its opponents have not yet combined to score more than 61.5 points in a game this season.

+- The combined points per game average of the two teams, 80.3, is 18.8 points above Wednesday's over/under.

-- The two teams combine to score 80.3 points per game, 20.8 more than the total in this contest.
+- These two squads combine to allow 38.5 points per game, 23.0 fewer than this contest's over/under.

+- The Chanticleers and their opponents have scored an average of 61.7 points per game in 2021, 0.2 more than Wednesday's total.

+- In 2021, games involving the Mountaineers have averaged a total of 56.0 points, 5.5 fewer than this game's set over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has played six games, with four wins against the spread.
+- Coastal Carolina has four wins against the spread in six games this season.

-- This season, the Chanticleers have an against the spread record of 4-1 in their five games as a favorite of 4 points or more.
+- The Chanticleers have an against the spread record of 4-1 in their five games when favored by 5 points or more so far this season.

-- Coastal Carolina's games this year have hit the over on two of five set point totals (40%).

-- When Coastal Carolina puts up more than 23.5 points, it is 4-1 against the spread and 6-0 overall.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team scores more than 23.5 points.

-- When Coastal Carolina churns out more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall when the team piles up over 379.8 yards.

-- The Chanticleers have three giveaways this season, while the Mountaineers have eight takeaways .
+- This year, the Chanticleers have three turnovers, five fewer than the Mountaineers have takeaways (8).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.